tykiww/tykiww.github.io/_posts/2018-01-05-luhn-with-rvest.md

 comments: true
 ---

+_Webscraping with `Rvest` and investigating mod 10_

 So, I have this McDonalds app.
-So convenient.
-Especially for a hungry college student looking for ways to save money.
+Really convenient, especially for any hungry college student looking for ways to save money.
 Yet, there's a problem with my card.
-It just seems to not register with the app.
+It just doesn't register with the app.
 How disappointing!
 Usually they have those 1 dollar deals to get any sandwich. **ANY SANDWICH**.
 That's my favorite one (This is in no way product placement, I'm just always hungry 笑).

 ![](https://www.streetinsider.com/images/news2/139/13920358/LYNXNPEE271FK.jpg)

 Upon being frustrated at how my card didn't work, I tried to troubleshoot this problem on the internet.
 Unfortunately, I couldn't find any solutions, but I ended up finding something even more interesting.
 This was the mod 10 (modulus 10) or Luhn algorithm.
 This is an algorithm that is heavily used to generate credit card numbers and ID numbers.
-I guess it isn't safe to generate passwords because if someone found out every value except for the last one, I'd be screwed.
+I guess it isn't safe to generate passwords because if someone found out every value except the last number of my card, I'd be screwed.

 The rules are...